waynodiablo/Oystercard/bookmark_manager.md

 ### Completion time 3-4 days

 This week's project is a bookmark manager.
-The goal is to expose you to the following aspects of web development, in addition to what we've studied before:
+The goal is to expose you to the following aspects of web development:

-* Integration testing: Capybara (Monday)
+* Acceptance testing: Capybara
-* Relational databases (Tuesday and Wednesday)
+* Relational databases
-* Security considerations (Thursday)
+* Security considerations

 In addition to the technologies mentioned above, this project is going to be more challenging on the front-end.
 You shouldn't need more than we've covered in the previous weeks but you should expect to spend more time on the front-end, compared to Battleships – web version.
 Of course, we'll also continue to be using the technologies we're familiar with: Sinatra, RSpec, etc.

-***As usual note that as with all Makers Academy materials, there may be subtle errors in the following.
+***As usual note that there may be subtle errors in the following walkthrough.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 ## High-level specification